-Students are eligible to repeat one course (didactic or clinical) throughout their MSAT curriculum and the course must be repeated the next academic term in which the course is offered.
-Upon completion of the repeated academic course or clinical experience, the subsequent grade earned will replace the initial grade in the calculation of cumulative GPA; however, the original grade earned will remain on the student's transcript.
-If a student does not achieve a minimum of a B- in the repeated course, the student will be dismissed from the program.
+Students are required to repeat a course in which they receive a C range grade (C-, C, C+); however only one course can be repeated (didactic or clinical) throughout their MSAT curriculum.
+This excludes the first C+ grade earned.
+The course must be repeated the next academic term in which the course is offered.
+Students must earn a minimum grade of a B- on a repeated course.
+Upon completion of the repeated academic course or clinical rotation, the subsequent grade earned will replace the initial grade in the calculation of cumulative GPA; however, the original grade earned will remain on the student's transcript.
+If a student does not achieve a minimum of a

+B- in the repeated course, the student will be dismissed from the program.
 If after repeating a course, a student's GPA remains below the minimum required 3.0, the student may be considered for dismissal.